Share your research, cases and reviews

 - Abstracts stating “data will be discussed in the presentation” will NOT be accepted.

-- Disclosure of Conflicts of Interest: Abstract submitters will be required to disclose any conflict of interests in the submission form.
+- Abstract submitters will be required to disclose any conflict of interests in the submission form.

-- Instructions for preparation of presentations will be made available on the congress website.
+- Instructions for the preparation of presentations will be made available on the meeting website.

 GUIDELINES FOR SUBMISSION